<?xml version="1.0" encoding="utf-8"?>

 <category>news</category>

-<guid isPermaLink="false">https://burzcast.com/newsroom/burzsync-macos-file-sync-app-launch/</guid>
+<guid isPermaLink="false">http://burzcast.com/newsroom/burzsync-macos-file-sync-app-launch/</guid>

 <pubDate>Tue, 31 Mar 2026 06:13:35 GMT</pubDate>